neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param bool is_preemtible: a flag that specifies is the job is *preemptible* or not, see :ref:`Preemption <job-preemption>` for
                                  details.

+      :param bool pass_config: a flag that specifies that platform should pass config data to job.
+This allows to api and cli from the inside of the job.
+See :meth:`Factory.login_with_passed_config` for details.

       :param float schedule_timeout: minimal timeout to wait before reporting that job cannot be scheduled because the lack of computation